storesafe/cordova-sqlite-storage/README.md

 - Added simple sql batch query function
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
-- A version with support for web workers is available (with a different licensing scheme) at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
 - A version with pre-populated database support added for Windows and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
-- ~~PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/~~ (no longer supported due to reported issues)
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/Windows is supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)